meshpro/pygalmesh/README.md

 1. Meshes defined implicitly by level sets of functions.
 2. Meshes defined by a collection of bounding planes.

-meshmaker provides a front-end to the first approach, which has the following advantages and disadvantages:
+frentos provides a front-end to the first approach, which has the following advantages and disadvantages:

 * All boundary points are guaranteed to be in the level set within any specified